StefanieGadow/80s-music-quiz/README.md

 - The possible answers are randomised before they are displayed.
 - The game ends after 10 questions and displays the final score to the user.
 - The terminal clears if the user chooses to play again.
+- The game was run on two devices simultaneously to ensure that multiple people could play the game at the same time.

 All of the above tests were completed in my local terminal and also in the Heroku terminal.